handcraftedbits/docker-nginx-host/README.md

 `/home/me/myextra.com:/etc/nginx/extra/*.mysite.com,othersite.com.extra.conf` to the `docker run` command used to run the NGINX Host container.

+You can also add additional configuration at a higher level (in this case, within the `http` block) by mounting a file containing additional NGINX directives via the location `/etc/nginx/extra.conf`.
+For example, if you have additional NGINX directives located in the file `/home/me/nginxextra.conf`, you would add the volume `/home/me/nginxextra.conf:/etc/nginx/extra.conf` to the `docker run` command used to run the NGINX host container.

 ## Running NGINX Host

 Assuming you are using Docker Compose, simply run `docker-compose up` in the same directory as your